Your Guide to Vehicle Shipping

 - Commercial Enforcement Holds (CEH)

-It is applied when the shipment infringes on any registered trademarks or doesn’t meet the required US safety standards.
+It is applied when the shipment infringes on registered trademarks or doesn’t meet US safety standards.

 - Manifest Examination Team (MET)

-What to Do When Your Shipment is Held by Customs
+What to Do When Customs Hold Your Shipment

-If a shipment is held by Customs, contact the transport company and wait for information from their staff.
+If Customs hold a shipment, contact the transport company and wait for information from their staff.
 Ask about issues.
-Be sure to get a tracking code to be able to track your package.
-Provide all necessary documents needed for clearing your shipments such as a copy of your passport or a government-issued ID, and phone number, information about the consignee in the destination country, and bill of sale if the vehicle was bought in an online auction.
-Avoid missing or incorrect paperwork as they cause unwanted Customs delays.
+Be sure to get a tracking code to track your package.
+Provide all necessary documents for clearing your shipments, such as a copy of your passport or government-issued ID, phone number, information about the consignee in the destination country, and bill of sale if the vehicle was bought in an online auction.
+Make sure to include all necessary paperwork as they cause unwanted Customs delays.

-All charges for the inspection and other additional fees are the responsibility of the customer.
-These fees depend on the cause of delay and inspection type and they vary from port to port within the US.
+All charges for the inspection and other additional fees are the customer’s responsibility.
+These fees depend on the cause of delay and inspection type, varying from port to port within the US.

-It is always safe and prudent to deal with professional service providers such as shippers and sellers when transacting with high-value goods such as cars.
-You could afford the great inconvenience caused by delays outside of the standard Customs process.
+When transacting with high-value goods such as cars, dealing with professional service providers such as shippers and sellers is always safe and prudent.
+You could afford the inconvenience caused by delays outside the standard Customs process.